-No. 1: Countdown to retirement – plan the transition
+No. 1: Plan the transition

 As life transitions go, retirement ranks way up there among the most challenging, both financially and emotionally.
 Because it's such a big change, you need to plan carefully to navigate your way to a successful retirement.